CORNA VIRUS UPDATES

 Thursday 17th December 2020

-We are continuing training sessions until the last day of gym, which is Saturday 19th December 2020.
+We are continually training sessions until the last day of gym, which is Saturday 19th December 2020.
 Our gymnasts are under 18 so we remain exempt from any closures.

 Please click this link for more information on each of the three tiers, and how and if it affects your area of where you live: Frequently asked on the return of Sport and activity